 My grandmother used to give us stale Wonderbread to feed the ducks.
 She never wanted anything to go to waste; and as a young father, it was a cheap way to entertain my kids for an hour or two.
-I will always have fond memories going to AMP to feed the ducks with the kids.
+I will always have fond memories going to Ann Morrison Park to feed the ducks with the kids.
 It built a connection with nature that my kids will never forget.

 Two of my favorite things were feeding the ducks and riding the playground equipment near the river.
 My mom's brother Arnold ("Unckie") would spend hours with me at the slide, swings, monkey bars and Merry

 Go "Round.
 Unckie suffered from schizophrenia and other mental disorders but remained a kind, generous man for his lifetime...He owned a car and had some weekdays off from work, allowing for park visits during uncrowded times of day...The value for me-playing outdoors, enjoying wildlife, spending time with my Uncle Arnold-these are the memories that remain with me today, providing vivid, lasting images that will endure in my mind forever.